Pylons/pyramid/docs/designdefense.rst

 BFG Has Too Many Dependencies
 -----------------------------

 This is true.
+At the time of this writing, the total number of Python package distributions that :mod:`repoze.bfg` depends upon transitively is 17 if you use Python 2.6, or 18, if you use Python 2.4 or 2.5.
-The total number of packages (at the time of this writing) that :mod:`repoze.bfg` depends upon transitively is 17.
-This is a lot more than zero dependencies: a metric which some "microframeworks" (and Django) boast of.
+This is a lot more than zero dependencies: a metric which various Python microframeworks and Django boast.

 The :mod:`zope.component` and :mod:`zope.configuration` packages on
 which :mod:`repoze.bfg` depends have transitive dependencies on several other packages (:mod:`zope.schema`, :mod:`zope.i18n`, :mod:`zope.event`, :mod:`zope.interface`, :mod:`zope.deprecation`,
 :mod:`zope.i18nmessageid`).
+We've been working with the Zope community to try to collapse and untangle some of these dependencies.
 We'd prefer that these packages have fewer packages as transitive dependencies, and that much of the functionality of these packages was moved into a smaller *number* of packages.

-We've been working with the Zope community to try to collapse (or at least untangle) some of these dependencies.
-:mod:`repoze.bfg` also has its own dependencies, such as :mod:`martian`, :term:`Paste`, :term:`Chameleon`, :term:`WebOb` and
+:mod:`repoze.bfg` also has its own direct dependencies, such as :mod:`martian`, :term:`Paste`, :term:`Chameleon`, :term:`WebOb` and
-several other repoze packages.
+several other repoze packages, and some of these in turn have their own transitive dependencies.

-It should be noted that :mod:`repoze.bfg` is positively lithe compared to :term:`Zope` or :term:`Grok` which have, in their most common configurations, roughly 118 dependencies. :mod:`repoze.bfg` has a number of package dependencies comparable to other similar frameworks such as Pylons.
-We try not to reinvent too many wheels (at least the ones that don't need reinventing), and this comes at a cost.
-The cost is some number of dependencies.
+It should be noted that :mod:`repoze.bfg` is positively lithe compared to :term:`Grok`, a different Zope-based framework.
+As of this writing, in its default configuration, Grok has 126 package distribution dependencies.
+The number of package dependencies required by :mod:`repoze.bfg` is many times fewer than Grok (or Zope itself, upon which Grok is based).  :mod:`repoze.bfg` has a number of package distribution dependencies comparable to similarly-targeted frameworks such as Pylons.

-However, "number of packages" is just not a terribly great metric to measure complexity.
-For example, the :mod:`zope.event` package on which :mod:`repoze.bfg` depends has a grand total of four lines of code.
-As noted above, we're continually trying to agitate for a collapsing of packages like this.
+We try not to reinvent too many wheels (at least the ones that don't need reinventing), and this comes at the cost of some number of dependencies.
+However, "number of package distributions" is just not a terribly great metric to measure complexity.
+For example, the :mod:`zope.event` distribution on which :mod:`repoze.bfg` depends has a grand total of four lines of runtime code.
+As noted above, we're continually trying to agitate for a collapsing of these sorts of packages into fewer distribution files.

 BFG "Cheats" To Obtain Speed
 ----------------------------